9 Unexpected Things We Experienced During Our Bone Broth Detox

 And, that’s exactly what we’re doing.
-We already know how much bone broth can do for a person’s hair, skin, nails and gut health.
-Otherwise, we seriously wouldn’t waste our time providing a badass version of it.
-But, the truth is, knowledge is nothing without action.
+Because the truth is, knowledge is nothing without action.
 Which is why we chose to put ourselves through the Dr. Kellyann’s 21-day Bone Broth Diet challenge.

 We bought the book, read the book, and jumped into this bone broth detox + biohacking experiment full tilt boogie.

 We’re documenting the process as we go along, alternating between bone broth detox fasting days and non-fasting days, and wanted to share how the first 7 days have gone for us so far.

 Let’s Talk Bone Broth Detox & the ‘Carb Flu’

 The ‘carb flu’ doesn’t feel much different than the regular flu, to be honest.
 As Dr. Kellyann warns in her book, this is something that’s commonly experienced during the first two weeks of The Bone Broth Diet.
 Common symptoms are:

 - Moodiness or feeling short-tempered

 - Digestive distress

 Why does the carb flu tend to happen?
 Because your body is both rebelling against and adapting to a new primary source or energy – fat.
 Basically, our bodies are used to the sugary, carb-y diets we tend to opt for.
 When we change that up, it throws our fuel reserves into confusion.
 Our bodies and cells have to learn how to re-establish connections, and use good fuel for, well, GOOD.